 This unit is not equipped with a filter or rack.
-A field-provided filter is required for the unit to operate properly.
-TABLE 3 lists recommended filter size.
+A field-provided high velocity rated filter is required for the unit to operate properly.
+"TABLE 1" lists recommended filter sizes.

 A filter must be in place whenever the unit is operating.